 The Drill Down, Issue #17: Crane Record Book

-Lifting devices, such as cranes, are integral to sustaining the majority of operations on OSVs.
+Lifting devices, such as cranes, are integral to sustaining most operations on Offshore Supply Vessels (OSVs).
 Cranes, found on all OSVs such as liftboats and subsea construction vessels, must be designed and equipped to transfer various loads, such as drill pipe, hoses, and personnel.

 Documentation is a crucial element of a safely operated and proactively managed crane.
 Most of the required items for crane documentation are found in the ship’s crane record book.

-This issue of Drill Down explores crane record book applicability and required entries.
+This issue of the Drill Down explores crane record book applicability and required entries.

 Definitions & Applicability